Without a shift to sufficiency in the fashion sector, the industry is on track to exceed planetary boundaries.

 For every ultra-fast fashion model, there is a sustainable one waiting to break the system.
 We can make them norm by supporting zero waste fashion business models.

-Our latest infographic shows the full process and benefits of a zero waste fashion business model, as well as the major differences when compared to a linear model.
+Our infographic shows the full process and benefits of a zero waste fashion business model, as well as the major differences when compared to a linear model.

 This material is complementary to Zero Waste Europe’s “Beyond circular fashion – a new business model for the fashion industry” report, published in January 2023.